casualcore/casual/middleware/administration/documentation/cli/configuration.operation.md

 host# casual --help configuration

 configuration [0..1]
-     configuration utility - does NOT actively configure anything
+     configuration utility

-     Used to check and normalize configuration
+     This utility is used to get, post, put and edit the configuration of the casual domain.

+     Also functionality to normalize, validate and format the configuration.

    SUB OPTIONS: